edgar-carrillo/edgar-carrillo/README.md

 ## 🕵️ I'm Currently working on
-DOM manipulation in the Foundations course of The Odin Project.
-I am also taking computer science courses at a community college, one such class being C++ fundamentals.
+DOM manipulation in JS.
+I am also taking a course on C++ Fundamentals.

 ## 🏗️  Current Projects

+### Budgeting Program - in C++
+A program that lets you have more control of your spending habits through exposure to them.

 ### project-rps-advanced - COMPLETED

 A Rock, Paper, Scissors game the user plays with buttons on a webpage.